 Spices: Pantry staples such as turmeric powder, coriander powder, and cumin powder.

-Red chilli powder: Use a hot or mild variety as per your preference.
+Red chili powder: Use a hot or mild variety as per your preference.
 Cayenne pepper or paprika will also work.

 If you have any questions regarding these ingredients, feel free to ask in the comments section below and I will try my best to answer them for you.